PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/release_info/README.md

 - Initial pre-release version (stable)
 - Depends on Steeltoe prerelease version 2.4.0-rc1
 - Caution: Endpoint Actuators are available only for health and info due to a bug (https://github.com/SteeltoeOSS/steeltoe/issues/161).
 Will not be able to enable other endpoints until the issue is fixed.
+-

+Known Issues:
-- Known Issue: Unable to configure log levels dynamically via AppsManager
+1. Unable to configure log levels dynamically via AppsManager